getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 ## Deployment

-These integrations will assist in automating your release and deployment process, making understanding your errors simpler.
+These integrations help automate your release and deployment process.

 ### Vercel

-Vercel is an all-in-one platform with Global CDN supporting static & JAMstack deployment and Serverless Functions.
-Connect your Sentry and Vercel projects to automatically upload source maps and notify Sentry of new releases being deployed.
+Vercel is an all-in-one platform with Global CDN supporting static and JAMstack deployment and Serverless Functions.
+Connect your Sentry and Vercel projects to automatically upload source maps and notify Sentry of release deployment.

 **Installation**